 - Easy integration with WSDesk: If you use WSDesk – WordPress Helpdesk & Customer Support Ticketing Plugin, you can easily import agents for it and use the same agents for WSChat as well.

 Getting Started with WSChat

 Replying to Active Chats

-Go to WSChat > Live Chat > Click on the Active Chats tab.
+Go to WSChat > Live Chat > Click on the Active tab.

 Here’s how a live chat conversation happens in WSChat:

 - A user starts a conversation in the chat widget on your website.

 - Agents and customers are notified with a sound notification whenever a new chat arrives.
 All the conversation can be seen in the Active chats section.

 - An agent can click on the desired chat and join the conversation.

 A sample Active Chat setup is shown in the screenshot below.

-You can notice that some random unique code is given for some users in the active chats.
+Sometimes, you can notice that some random unique code is given for some users in the active chats.
 These are users that are not logged into your website, in other words, the unregistered users of your website.
 Although this type of code is also given for registered users as well, they are replaced with respective usernames given on your website.
 The only purpose of this unique code is to identify each user on your website.
 This usually happens when you are disabled the pre-chat form.
 Check the screenshot below.